charlieroses/charlieroses/src/cs164/crypto/rsa_keygen.md

 The [RSA Key Generation Worksheet](https://www.cs.drexel.edu/~jpopyack/Courses/CSP/Wi19/notes/10.1_Cryptography/RSAWorksheetv4f.html) does most of this for you.
 The math relies on a lot of properties of prime numbers in modular arithmetic.
-The previous section (that I haven't written yet) covers it more.
+The [previous section](crypto/math.html) covers it quite a bit more.
 You can also read through my notes from when I took [CS-303: Algorithmic Number Theory & Cryptography](../ref/cs303.pdf) CS-303 was a lot of work, but I really enjoyed the class.